-4. In the case of contracts which have as their subject procurement covered by this Directive as well as procurement not covered by this Directive, contracting authorities may choose to award separate contracts for the separate parts or to award a single contract.
-Where contracting authorities choose to award separate contracts for separate parts, the decision of which legal regime applies to any one of such separate contracts shall be taken on the basis of the characteristics of the separate part concerned.
+2. In the case of contracts which have as their subject procurement covered by this Directive as well as procurement not covered by this Directive, contracting authorities may choose to award separate contracts for the separate parts.
+If so, the decision of which rules apply to any one of such separate contracts shall be taken on the basis of the characteristics of the separate part concerned.

-Where contracting authorities choose to award a single contract, this Directive shall, unless otherwise provided in Article 14a, apply to the ensuing mixed contract, irrespective of the value of the parts that would otherwise fall under a different legal regime and irrespective of which legal regime these parts would otherwise have been subject to.

-Thus, in the case of mixed contracts containing elements of supply, works and service contracts and of concessions, the mixed contract shall be awarded in accordance with the provisions of this Directive, provided that the estimated value of the part of the contract which constitutes a contract covered by this Directive, calculated in accordance with the provisions of Article 5, is equal to or greater than the relevant threshold set out in Article 4.
+Contracting authorities may add other elements to the procurement of a contract which must be awarded pursuant to the provisions of this Directive.
+If so, this Directive shall, unless otherwise provided in paragraphs 2a, 3, 3a or 4, apply to the ensuing mixed contract, irrespective of the value of the added elements and irrespective of the legal regime these added elements would otherwise have been subject to.
+Thus, in the case of mixed contracts containing elements of public contracts and of concessions, the mixed contract shall be awarded in accordance with the provisions of this Directive, provided that the estimated value of the part of the contract which constitutes a public contract covered by this Directive, calculated in accordance with the provisions of Article 5, is equal to or greater than the relevant threshold set out in Article 4.

-- 5. In the case of contracts which have as their subject procurement covered by this Directive as well as procurement for the pursuit of an activity which is subject to the provisions of [Directive 2004/17/EC], the applicable rules shall, paragraph 4 notwithstanding, be determined pursuant to Articles 3 and 3a of [Directive 2004/17/EC]. - 6.
-Where the different parts of a given contract are objectively not separable, the applicable legal regime shall be determined on the basis of the main subject of that contract.
+- 2a.
+In the case of contracts which have as their subject procurement covered by this Directive as well as procurement for the pursuit of an activity which is subject to the provisions of [Directive 2004/17/EC], the applicable rules shall, paragraph 2 notwithstanding, be determined pursuant to Articles 3 and 3a of [Directive 2004/17/EC]. - 3.
+In the case of contracts which have as their subject procurement covered by this Directive as well as procurement [...] covered by Directive 2009/81/EC17, the contract shall, paragraph 2 notwithstanding, be awarded in accordance with the provisions of Directive 2009/81/EC, provided that the award of a single contract is justified for objective reasons.
+This sub-paragraph is without prejudice to the thresholds and exclusions for which Directive 2009/81/EC provides.